Press & Media

 - Primary sales channel: Lunapads.com

-- Number of disposable pads and tampons diverted from landfills every month, thanks to customers using Lunapads.com products: 1 million
+- Number of disposable pads & tampons diverted from landfills per year, thanks to customers using Lunapads.com products: 20 Million

 - Number of disposable pads or tampons replaced by 1 Lunapad: 140